sablier-labs/docs/docs/contracts/v2/01-overview.md

 This section contains detailed guides and technical references for the Sablier V2 Protocol, a suite of smart contracts running autonomously in the Ethereum ecosystem.
-These documents offer insight into the operational nuances of the contracts, providing a valuable resource for building on-chain integrations.
+These documents offer insight into the operational nuances of the contracts, providing a valuable resource for building onchain integrations.

 # Guides